Jamesdai05/E-log/express-Elog/Readme.md

 The technologies applied in this project are as below:

 - React - Frontend development!
-- CSS , Style Component & React-Bootstrap
+- CSS , Styled-Component & React-Bootstrap
 - Redux Toolkit for state management
 - MongoDB , Nodejs & Express.

 ### Features